KartanHQ/intellij-remix/README.md

 <!-- Plugin description -->
-Provides boilerplate codes for easier project creation using [Remix](https://remix.run) CLI.
+[Remix](https://remix.run) serves as a robust full-stack web framework, enabling increased concentration on user interface generation while utilizing web standards to craft fast, smooth and resilient user experiences.
+Your work is poised to win over user appreciation.

+The supplied plugin equips you with foundational codes, simplifying the initiation of new projects via Command Line Interface (CLI).

-Speed up the setup phase of application development for both new and experienced developers.
+This facilitates a swift setup phase for application development, benefitting both novice and professional developers.
 <!-- Plugin description end -->

 ## Installation

 For plugin installation, navigate to `Preferences`, then `Plugins`, and finally `Marketplace`.
 In the search bar, enter `Remix`.